HegarGarcia/bam/README.md

 # BAM - Bolsa Agrícola Mexicana (Mexican Agricultural Exchange)

-Mexican Agricultural Exchange is a web platform to connect farm producers and buyers from the moment the plantation starts.
+Mexican Agricultural Exchange is a web platform to connect farm producers and buyers.

 Allowing the farmer to sell and promote their whole plantation and letting investors buy parts at wholesale price.

 ## Techonologies